Teaching Flash as a course.

 Coding up Figma Layouts in Nuxt.

-"You never know when you might need trigonometry."—Wish I had listened to my math teacher.
-Lately I've been brushing up on radians, tan, and PI.
-Made use of WebGL in an SSR context.
-Never stop learning.
+“You never know when you might need trigonometry.”—Wish I had listened to my math teacher.
+Lately I've been brushing up on radians, tan, and π, because even the mouse tracker on this site uses trigonometry.
+Never stop learning, or re-learning.

 On YouTube, I was listening to a developer with plenty of qualifications.
 Despite being well read, when he needed to build an app—he froze at the keyboard.
 So he founded a school where students learn by doing.
 Not just theory.
 I try to get busy fast.
 Failure is an option.

-I believe carefully crafted microinteractions can help people navigate through content.
-Never settle for 20 CTA buttons.
+I believe carefully crafted micro-interactions can help people navigate content.
+Never settle for 20 call to action buttons.